Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Adding keywords in Lightroom is a smart way to organize your photos.
 While most Lightroom trainers emphasize using Collections, I find that searches with Keywords are far more effective and easier to use.

 Why Are Keywords in Lightroom Better than Collections?

 If you aren’t familiar with either Keyword or Collections, let me explain the concepts in very simple terms.

 1: Collections Are Like Buckets

 Think of a Lightroom Collection like a bucket.
 It only has what you put in it – manually.
 There’s no intelligence involved.
 You give the bucket a name and it just sits there and waits for you to put stuff in it.

 You can drag photos into Collections and they sit there like leaves in a bucket.
-Every once in a while, you can look at the photos in your buckets.
+You can look at the photos in your buckets every once in a while.